Merry we meet - Merry we meet - Merry we meet

-In 1931 Gibson was approached by the pulp fiction magazine publisher Street & Smith, who wanted a writer to produce a pulp magazine series called “The Shadow”, based on the character of a popular “Detective Radio Drama”.
-He was asked to create a pen name for the Shadow’s author rather than use his own name, so that other authors could be used to write the stories without confusing the readers.
-This suited Gibson, who was by then a known author of non-fiction, and preferred to use pseudonyms for his fictional work, so for the Shadow he adopted the pen name Maxwell Grant.
+In 1931 Gibson was approached by the pulp fiction magazine publishers Street & Smith, who wanted a writer to produce a pulp magazine series called “The Shadow”, based on the character of a popular “Detective Radio Drama”.
+He was asked to create a pen name for the Shadow’s author rather than use his own name, so that later other authors could be used to write the stories without confusing the readers.
+This suited Gibson, who was by then a known author of non-fiction, and preferred to use pseudonyms for his fictional work, so he adopted the pen name Maxwell Grant.

-Initially he was given a year contract to deliver four quarterly pulp book stories of 75,000 words, but when the first two editions of “The Shadow” quickly sold out, the publication was turned into monthly.
+Initially he was given a year contract to deliver four quarterly pulp book stories of 75,000 words, but when the first two editions of “The Shadow” quickly sold out, the publication was turned into a monthly.
 In March 1932 he was given another contract to deliver 24 stories at 60,000 words each, which enabled “The Shadow” to be published twice a month.
 This was the largest output ever demanded of a writer in a single year, more particularly as it involved stories featuring a single character.
 Gibson completed the assignment in 10 months, and added four more stories in the remaining two months.
 In the following ten years Gibson produced over 280 pulp novels about the Shadow.
-Through all this time he maintained an estimated 1 Million words a year in his annual writing output.
+Through all this time he maintained an estimated 1 Million words a year annual output.